-- Use the designated method of mass notification (e.g., PA system, texting, mass email, mass notification app) to alert everyone inside or outside buildings to a lockout, evacuation, or lockdown. - Immediately alert key facility staff, if the camp is part of a shared facility. - Call 911 when it is safe to do so, and remain on the phone until advised to hang up. - If possible, post a staff member to remain near the camp entrance until police arrive, to ensure that staff, campers, visitors, and/or vehicles do not enter the premises.
+- Use the designated method of mass notification (e.g., PA system, texting, mass email, mass notification app) to alert everyone inside or outside buildings to a lockout, evacuation, or lockdown. - Immediately alert key facility staff if the camp is part of a shared facility. - Call 911 when it is safe to do so, and remain on the phone until advised to hang up. - If performing a lockdown and time allows, post a staff member to remain near the camp entrance until police arrive, to ensure that staff, campers, visitors, and/or vehicles do not enter the premises.
 Alternatively, a designated staff member should post a "No Entry" sign on the campgrounds fencing and block the entrances with vehicles and cones.